achint76/thepointy_backendassignment/README.md

 # BACKEND ASSIGNMENT

 ## Description
-An Event Management System to handle user registrations, logins, product management, orders, and email notifications for various actions.
+An Ecommerce Management System to handle user registrations, logins, product management, orders, and email notifications for various actions.
 The system includes features like:

 - **User Registration and Login**: Secure user registration with password hashing and JWT-based authentication.
 - **Product Management**: Create, update, get, and delete products (soft deletion).